This post includes affiliate links.

 What Do You Need To Create Dyed Yarn Naturally?

-As it is fall season, almost winter actually, that I decided to pick colors that fit perfectly and matched the leaves falling outside.
+As it is fall season, almost winter actually, I decided to pick colors that fit perfectly and matched the leaves falling outside.
 So let’s dive right into the materials I got and used in order to create my own dyed yarn naturally.

 - Knit Picks Bare Yarn: